mvincentmiller/xs7-repl/README.md

-# XS7 repl on ESP8266EX
+# XS7 REPL on ESP8266EX

-build with Moddable and use `screen` for JS rEPL:
+Build with Moddable and use `screen` to connect to REPL:

 ```
 mcconfig -m -p esp